mlprt/feedbax/docs/index.md

 # Getting started

-Feedbax is a [JAX](https://jax.readthedocs.io/en/latest/beginner_guide.html#beginner-guide) library for differentiable optimal control.
+Feedbax is a [JAX](https://jax.readthedocs.io/en/latest/beginner_guide.html#beginner-guide) library for optimal control.

 Feedbax makes it easy to: